Start9Labs/documentation/site/source/service-packaging/build-package-example/index.rst

     touch manifest.yaml

-And populate it with the following example manifest:
+And populate it with the following example manifest (see the line comments for a description of each key and view the full :ref:`type specification here <service_manifest>`):

 .. code:: yaml

     # The package identifier used by the OS
     id: hello-world
     # A human readable service title